LeaVerou/md-block/README.md

 I'd recommend you consider *how it fails* before deciding what to do.
 It's the Internet, 💩 happens.
 Do you want your content to not be visible if a script doesn't load?

+When loading remote content, there are two renders: First, any fallback content renders, then the remote content.
+Because we often want to style the element differently until the remote content renders, the `rendered` attribute has keyword values, depending on what happened:

+* `fallback` when only fallback content has been rendered
+* `remote` if remote content has been rendered
+* `content` if element content has been rendered and there is no `src` attribute present
+* `property` if content has been rendered by setting `this.mdContent` directly

 ## Using different tag names

 By default, md-block registers two custom elements: `<md-block>` for block-level content and `<md-span>` for inline content.